Tw1ddle/game-of-life/README.md

 ## Features
 * Interact with thousands of Game of Life patterns, add them to the simulation with a single click.
 * Speed up, slow down, step, pause and clear the simulation.
-* ~~Create and share snapshots of the simulation state.~~
+* ~~Share snapshots of the simulation state.~~
+* ~~Palettes and other visual options.~~

 ## Usage

-Try the [demo](http://www.samcodes.co.uk/project/game-of-life/) and simulate Life.
-Open the "Settings" section, select a pattern, and click or tap to add it to the simulation.
+Run the [demo](http://www.samcodes.co.uk/project/game-of-life/) - open the "Settings" section, select a pattern, and click or tap to add it to the simulation.
 Here it is in action:

 [![Screenshot](screenshots/screenshot_1.gif "Game Of Life WebGL screenshot 1")](http://www.samcodes.co.uk/project/game-of-life/)